-I do sell a few items, a CD-ROM of the site and a few guide sheets, Click Here to Find out More this helps cover some of the cost of photcopying information but that about all unless there is a big rush on CD's shortly.
-I need to sell another 7 CD's to cover this years photocopying alone, so everything else is paid for by myself.
-I am therefore most grateful to people who send me references see list below for ones required.
+I am most grateful to people who send me references see list below for ones required.
 And to those people who let me put their photos and information on my site, and I get help and inquiry's from around the world, their names are throughout the pages where appropriate and on the Acknowledgement Page

 So what are my credentials - I have written the Sites and Monuments records for the hillfigures in Kent for Kent County Council and helped update those in Wiltshire and Hampshire.
-I have lectured on the subject at international conferences written papers and a book on the subject, I was involved with the Devizes White Horse construction and am involved with the Folkestone Millennium Horse Project and the Charlton Wyvern and the Brighton Hawk project.
-I am currently involved in the restoration of the West Clandon Dragon and have recently been involved in the maintenance of the Uffington White Horse and the Lamb Down badge.
+I have lectured on the subject at international conferences written papers and a book on the subject, I was involved with the Devizes White Horse construction, the Folkestone Millennium Horse Project and the and the Brighton Hawk project.
+I have been involved in the restoration of the West Clandon Dragon and in the maintenance of the Uffington White Horse and the Lamb Down badge.

-I am also considering a hillfigure of my own when the above ones are finished and I have more time.
+I am also considering a hillfigure of my own when I have more time.

 HOW CAN YOU HELP - Well I am always after information, photos (particularly old ones or postcards), drawings, maps (particularly old ones), books, newspaper cuttings or references see list below of ones I currently want, although any not listed would be appreciated.
 Contact me further if you have any information at all.